nystudio107/generator-craftinstall/README.md

 * `name:` The human-readable name of the download file
 * `url:` the url to the file to be downloaded and extracted

-By default, generator-nystudio107 just downloads the latest Craft CMS, but if you have other things you want downloaded, you can add them here.
+By default, generator-craftinstall just downloads the latest Craft CMS, but if you have other things you want downloaded, you can add them here.

 ### DELETE_FILES